heli3939/Felynes-Kitchen/README.md

   **Conflict**

   To bake the perfect cake 🍰, Felyne must gather all ingredients needed scattered around the kitchen.
 However, his tiny size makes this tasks difficult.
-The challenge is both physical and strategic, Felyne must climb up and down to find the ingredients, avoid mischievous mice suddenly appear blocking his way through various obstacles (and debuff) and finally put all ingredients together with proper amount and order to succeed.
+Challenges are both physical and strategic: Felyne (PC) must

+  - adventure to find the ingredients (somes are hidden)
+  - avoid mischievous mice disrupt his adventure on the floor
+  - avoid "randomly" lighting up gas cylindars (with flames)
+  - adventure through various obstacles
+  - perform proper QTE to put proper amount of ingredients into mixture pot to succeed

   ## **Plot progression**